 This is a modest inkjet printer in terms of both size and price – it retails at around £120 (about US$147, AU$235) – and its paper size is limited to A4.
-There’s no fax functionality here either, but with the ability to scan, copy and print on both sides of the page, it’s enough to suit the printing needs of many small offices.
+There’s no fax functionality here either, but with the ability to scan, copy and print on both sides of the page, it’s enough to suit the printing needs of many small businesses.

 The helpful companion app and intuitive touchscreen interface could also improve your workflow by saving time spent figuring out how to make the thing work.
 Ease of use is this printer’s strongest suit.